This post may contain affiliate links. Please read my disclosure policy.

 I adore my ice cream maker so much y’all.
 It is the second most used appliance in my house behind my stand mixer during the summer.
 I can’t get enough of it.
+Seriously I recently made this Cookies and Cream Ice Cream and lost my mind!
 Today’s ice cream makers have truly come much farther than the ones of my big mama’s generation.
 No need to hand churn or add ice and salt at all.
 These babies do all the work.

 The cheesecake flavor is undeniable.
 With smooth cream cheese adding delicious tangy flavor, I coupled it with sweetened condensed milk (which is awesome in no churn ice cream) and lightened it with a whipped cream that gets folded into the mixture towards the end.
 It helps to add that creamy and soft texture.
 To complete our cheesecake twist, of course I added graham cracker crumbs.
 You will think you are eating frozen cheesecake.
 It is so delicious.

 After trying this recipe, I am now a fan of no churn style ice creams.

 Tip: Because this doesn’t have a custard base, it does freeze up super hard so make sure you take it out and let it soften a bit if it gets too hard.
 It will make it easier to scoop.
 I hope you enjoy this as much as I have.